eworx-org/drupal-js/README.md

 - **Benchmarks**
   - https://krausest.github.io/js-framework-benchmark

-### Paramaters to consider when selecting a frontend framework
+### Parameters to consider when selecting a frontend framework

 List is of random order.